matross-gh/platform-engineering-copilot/README.md

 ## 📄 License

-Copyright © 2025 Platform Engineering Team
+Copyright © 2025 Microsoft Federal

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.